-where k = 2.00 is the coverage factor for a 95 % confidence interval and 64 effective degrees of freedom.
-The quantity u_c is the combined standard uncertainty calculated according to the ISO/JCGM Guide [1].
-The value of u_c is intended to represent, at the level of one standard deviation, the combined effect of uncertainty components associated with the gravimetric preparation, the IC determination, and method bias [2].
+where k = 2.45 is the coverage factor for a 95 % confidence interval and six effective degrees of freedom.
+The quantity $u_c$ is the combined standard uncertainty calculated according to the ISO/JCGM Guide [1].
+The value of $u_c$ is intended to represent, at the level of one standard deviation, the combined effect of uncertainty components associated with the gravimetric preparation, the XRF determination, and method bias [2].

-Expiration of Certification: The certification of SRM 3186 Lot No. 090723 is valid, within the measurement uncertainty specified, until 23 July 2016, provided the SRM is handled and stored in accordance with instructions given in this certificate (see "Instructions for Handling, Storage, and Use").
+Expiration of Certification: The certification of SRM 3182 Lot No. 060925 is valid, within the measurement uncertainty specified, until 30 March 2021, provided the SRM is handled and stored in accordance with instructions given in this certificate (see "Instructions for Storage, Handling, and Use").
 This certification is nullified if the SRM is damaged, contaminated, or otherwise modified.

 Maintenance of SRM Certification: NIST will monitor this SRM over the period of its certification.
-If substantive technical changes occur that affect the certification before the expiration of this certificate, NIST will notify the purchaser.
-Registration (see attached sheet) will facilitate notification.
+If substantive technical changes occur that affect the certification before the expiration of certification, NIST will notify the purchaser.
+Registration (see attached sheet or register online) will facilitate notification.

-Coordination of the technical measurements leading to the certification of SRM 3186 was provided by M.R.
+Coordination of the technical measurements leading to the certification of SRM 3182 was provided by M.R.
 Winchester of the NIST Chemical Sciences Division.

-This SRM and the primary standards for IC calibration were prepared by T.A.
-Butler of the NIST Chemical Sciences Division.
-The IC analysis was performed by T.A.
-Butler, R.G.
-Brennan, and M.R.
-Winchester of the NIST Chemical Sciences Division.
+This SRM was prepared gravimetrically by T.A.
+Butler of the NIST Chemical Sciences Division and analyzed using XRF by T.A.
+Butler and J.R.
+Sieber of the NIST Chemical Sciences Division.
+Primary standards for XRF calibration were prepared by T.A.
+Butler and J.M.
+Smeller formerly of the NIST Chemical Sciences Division.

 Statistical consultation was provided by S.D.
-Leigh of the NIST Statistical Engineering Division.
+Leigh formerly of the NIST Statistical Engineering Division.